The Sadistic Master Painter Encounters The Masochistic Saint:

 Historians speculate that in 1610 Spain controlled the eastern coastal portion of Italy and Spanish officials were more than familiar with the man deemed “the most famous painter in Rome”.
 Many believe Caravaggio’s death and corpse were unaccounted for so that Spain could lay claim and ownership of the Italian artist’s entire oeuvre.

-With the remains identified as being those of the Master Painter, the burning question remaining is – What caused the death of Michelangelo Merisi?
+With the remains identified as being those of the Master Painter, the burning question remaining is – What caused the death of the man named Michelangelo Merisi?

-The exact cause of Caravaggio’s death cannot be definitely confirmed but scientists believe three main factors contributed to the artist’s demise.
+The exact cause of Caravaggio’s death cannot be confirmed without a doubt but scientists believe three main factors contributed to the artist’s demise.
 The final factor was surprisingly confirmed with modern DNA testing and proved to be quite the astrological shocker as well.

 The last known fact about Caravaggio’s final days was that he had embarked on a ship sailing from Sicily to the coastal town of Porto Ercole whereupon he intended to travel by land to return to Rome.
 The summer of 1610 was exceptionally hot and some of the most scorching days of that year occurred as Caravaggio’s boat came ashore on the Italian mainland.
 Scientists believe the “final touch” factor that did him in was heatstroke.